This post may contain affiliate links. Please read our disclosure policy.

 Yes, this is the ultimate prep-friendly hack for a party.
 Store it in an airtight container in the fridge for up to three days.
 Just remember that it turns into a solid block when cold, so you must let it sit on the counter for at least thirty minutes to get that cloud-like texture back before you try to plate it.

-I would not recommend it.
-A food processor has blades that move too fast and generate too much heat, which melts the fat instead of aerating it.
-To get the volume of a true Dirty Martini Whipped Butter, you need a whisk attachment to physically beat air into the mixture.
+No. A food processor has blades that move too fast and generate too much heat, which melts the fat instead of aerating it.
+You need to use either a hand mixer or a stand mixer if you want the fluffy texture.

 They’re cute right!?
 I found the silver serving bowl at Zara and the olive cocktail picks I bought on Amazon.